eblerjana/pangenie/README.md

 ### Genotyping step

-After pre-processing is completed, the genotyping step can be run in order to genotype a specific sample.
+After preprocessing is completed, the genotyping step can be run in order to genotype a specific sample.
 If multiple samples shall be genotyped, this step needs to be run on each os these samples separately.
 Based on the sequencing reads of a sample and the pre-computed files, genotyping is run using the command `` PanGenie-genotype ``:

 ``PanGenie-genotype -f preprocessing -i <reads.fa/fq> -v <variants.vcf> -r <reference.fa> -s <sample-name> -j <nr threads kmer-counting> -t <nr threads genotyping>``